mui/material-ui/docs/data/material/customization/containerQueries/containerQueries.md

 ### Named containment contexts

-To refer to a [containment context](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_containment/Container_queries#naming_containment_contexts), call the `containerQueries` method with the name, then you will be able to access all the breakpoint methods like the example above:
+To refer to a [containment context](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_containment/Container_queries#naming_containment_contexts), call the `containerQueries` method with the name of the container for access to all breakpoint methods:

 ```js
 theme.containerQueries('sidebar').up('500px'); // => '@container sidebar (min-width: 500px)'